veselinastaneva/th-docs/deployment/ludwig.md

 <br /><br /><br />

+<a id="how-to-deploy-jupyter-notebook-environment"></a>
 ## Model Deployment for Data Scientists

 We know that Jupyter Notebook is your favorite tool for experimentations and innovations.
-Having this in mind we would love to share with you a ready-to-use basic but powerful DeepNote workflow combining the Experimentation and Deployment process in just 2 simple steps.
+Having this in mind, we would love to share with you a ready-to-use basic yet powerful DeepNote workflow combining the Experimentation and Deployment process in just 2 simple steps.

 Designed with simplicity in mind, TeachbaleHub provides you with free-of-charge Auto-Generated Serving API Documentation, Model Validation that protects you from deploying models that are not working as expected, and better usage examples for everyone who integrates the Teachable in every software.